crespo86/abtest/README.md

 I know udacity nanodegree is All-in-one program However In my case, even if I did not tried python class first, I got frustrated about this class.
 The requirement is posted the nanodegree however psychologically, when people faced 'Free' item, they usually didn't act logically.
 Actually I don't have the data(which number of clicks inappropriate class for themselveS) so I cannot conviced right now.
 So I need to take A/B test.

+The Hypothesis:
+ - H0 : The study process map cannot reduce the number of early cancellations.
+ - H1 : The study process map can reduce the numer of early cancellation.

+Unit of diversion: **number of user-ids** because every people who are enrolled have their id. people can take different class  at the same time but I will set the size to one class named **Data analysis Nanodegree**.
+(I got really frusted when faced P0 and P1 in this class!
+I don't have actual data but I am sure that this class has high early cancelation!)

+Invariant metrics: Number of User-ids of users who enrolled Data analysis Nanodegree.
+I need to use this metric as a Unit of Analysis of My evaluation Metrics.

+Evaluation Metrics: Cancel rate (Number of User-ids of users who canceled Data analysis Nanodegree by Number of User-ids of users who enrolled Data analysis Nanodegree).
+It is expected to decreased.

+Risk : It is just give more information.
+It cannot make huge problems using Udacity homepage.
+And Alot doesn't need more personal data from student, so ethically not risk.